Lucx14/Bookmark-manager/README.md

-built using Behaviour Driven Development (BDD) cycle using Capybara
+built using Behaviour Driven Development (BDD) cycle using Capybara/Ruby/Rspec/Sinatra. application can read and write to and from the database (postgreSQL) and is structured in an MVC style.

+to launch the program, run bundle install from the command line and then rackup from the terminal.